Michael Covel

-Michael W. Covel (born September 1, 1968) is a bestselling author, entrepreneur, and film director.
+Michael W. Covel (born September 1, 1968) is an American author, entrepreneur, and film director.
 In 1996, he co-founded TurtleTrader.com, later expanded into TrendFollowing.com, a popular online resource focused on investment style known as trend following, which allows investors to profit in both up and down markets.

 Early life

 Covel was born in Quantico, Virginia.
 He graduated with a B.A. in Politics and Government from George Mason University and received his M.B.A. from Florida State University.